rrelledge/redislabs-docs/content/rc/concepts/clustering.md

 - The operations performed against the database are CPU intensive enough to degrade performance.
     With clustering, you can distribute operational load across the same server or multiple servers.

-A Redis Cloud cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database keyspace.
+A Redis Enterprise Cloud cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database keyspace.
-Clustering uses multiple cores and resources of multiple instance to overcome scaling challenges.
+Clustering uses multiple cores and resources of multiple instances to overcome scaling challenges.

-In a Redis Cloud cluster, the keyspace is partitioned into hash slots.
+In a Redis Enterprise Cloud cluster, the keyspace is partitioned into hash slots.
 At any given time a slot resides on and is managed by a single Redis server.
 An instance that belongs to a cluster can manage multiple slots.
 This division of the key space, shown as sharding, is achieved by